Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Team Size Difficulty

-Large Group Very Easy
+Large group Very easy

-Best Pokémon Types To Use
+Best Pokémon Types to Use

 Type Effectiveness

-Flying Double super effective
+Flying Best option (double super effective pressure)

-Fire Situational
+Fire Situational backup

 • Rayquaza